Maxwell013/Logger/README.md

 # Logger
 A lightweight logging library for C++

-## Version 0.7.0 - Log tags and Filtering
+## Version 1.0.0 - Full release
-- Major: Development
+- Major: Full release
-- Minor: Log tags and Filtering
+- Minor: Full release
-- Patch: Log tags and Filtering
+- Patch: Full release

 ## Features
-- A Logger class to store logging preferences
-- Thread safe methods for all log types (Trace, Debug, Info, Warning, Error, Fatal)
+- Six different log types with (Trace, Debug, Info, Warning, Error, Fatal)
-- Colors for every log type
-- Log tags for additonal specifications
+- Easy to use macros for convenience
-- Highly customizable filtering for both log types and log tags
+- Thread safe methods
 - Timestamps and log types prefixes for logged messages
-- Customizable output streams
+- Tags and flags for customizing the output
+- Highly customizable filtering for both log types and tags
-- Customizable output prefixes/suffixes using flags
+- Support for different output streams
 - Single file header only implementation

 ## Usage
-To get started with Logger, copy the Logger.h file from the repository and add it to your project.
+To get started with Logger, copy the `Logger.h` file from the repository and add it to your project.
-Include the `"Logger.h"` header files to your cpp files and use any of the logging methods from the example bellow!
+Include the header files to your cpp files and use any of the logging methods from the example bellow!

 Example:
 ```C++